Welcome to Year 2!

 Take a look at the BBC Bitesize Literacy for KS1 website for some fun things to do.

-This half term we will be focussing on multiplication, division and statistics.
+This half term we will be describing and comparing 2D and 3D shapes.
+We will also be learning about fractions and finding halves and quarters of different amounts.
 We will be working hard to develop our fluency, reasoning and problem solving skills in these areas.

 If you have any questions about these areas of Maths please come and speak to me.

-Once again Year 1 and Year 2 children will be working closely together and our topic title this half term is ‘What’s the season?’
+Once again Year 1 and Year 2 children will be working closely together and our topic title this half term is ‘Whose Food Is This?’.

 We are continuing with our topic approach to homework this year and in addition to their reading book, weekly spellings and maths homework, children must also complete at least 1 homework project based upon our topic.
 Your child will receive their homework sheet on the first week back this half term.